Jeremy Sheehy

-Jeremy Patrick Sheehy (born 31 October 1956) is British Anglican priest and academic.
-Since 2006, he has served as Rector of St Peter's Church, Swinton and Pendlebury in the Diocese of Manchester.
-He was previously a parish priest in the Diocese of Birmingham and the Diocese of Chelmsford, Dean of Divinity at New College, Oxford (1984–1990), and Principal of St Stephen's House, Oxford (1996–2006).
+Jeremy Patrick Sheehy (born 31 October 1956) is a British Anglican priest and academic.
+Since 2006, he has served as rector of St Peter's Church, Swinton and Pendlebury, in the Diocese of Manchester.
+He was previously a parish priest in the Diocese of Birmingham and the Diocese of Chelmsford, dean of divinity at New College, Oxford (1984–1990), and principal of St Stephen's House, Oxford (1996–2006).

 Early life and education

 Sheehy was born on 31 October 1956.
-He was educated at Trinity School of John Whitgift, an all-boys private school in the London Borough of Croydon, at Bristol Grammar School, then a direct grant grammar school in Bristol, and at King Edward's School, Birmingham, an all-boys independent school in Birmingham.
+He was educated at Trinity School of John Whitgift (an all-boys private school in the London Borough of Croydon), Bristol Grammar School (then a direct grant grammar school in Bristol) at King Edward's School, Birmingham (an all-boys independent school in Birmingham).
 He studied jurisprudence at Magdalen College, Oxford, graduating with a first class Bachelor of Arts (BA) degree in 1978: as per tradition, his BA was promoted in 1981 to a Master of Arts (MA Oxon) degree.

-While studying for his first degree and having been sponsored by his home diocese of the Diocese of Birmingham, Sheehy attended a section conference for ordained ministry in the Church of England.
-In 1978, he entered The College of the Resurrection, Mirfield, an Anglo-Catholic theological college, to train for Holy Orders and study theology.
+While studying for his first degree and having been sponsored by his home diocese of the Diocese of Birmingham, Sheehy attended a selection conference for ordained ministry in the Church of England.
+In 1978, he entered St Stephen's House, Oxford, an Anglo-Catholic theological college, to train for holy orders and study theology.
 Following his studies, he graduated from the University of Oxford with a further first class BA degree.
 He left theological college in 1981 to be ordained.
 He later undertook postgraduate research at New College, Oxford: he completed his Doctor of Philosophy (DPhil) degree in 1990 with a thesis titled "The sinlessness of Christ as a problem in modern systematic theology".